fermyon/cloud-plugin/README.md

     curl -LRO https://github.com/fermyon/cloud-plugin/releases/download/canary/cloud.json
     ```

-1. Update the manifest to modify the `url` field to point to the path to local package (i.e. `"url": "file:///path/to/cloud-plugin/plugin/cloud.tar.gz"`).
+1. Update the manifest to modify the `url` field to point to the path to local package (i.e. `"url": "file:///path/to/cloud-plugin/plugin/cloud.tar.gz"`) and update the shasum.

 1. Install the plugin, pointing to the path to the manifest.